Fun Facts, Observations and Quotes

 Posey/Katt and Linklater (as writer/director) in SubUrbia

-Wiggins/Goldberg/Katt and Linklater as writer/director in Waking Life
+Wiggins/Goldberg/Katt/Krizan and Linklater (as actor/writer/director) in Waking Life

 McConaughey and Linklater (as writer/director) in The Newton Boys